niklasf/indexed.py/README.rst

 ------------

 ``indexed.IndexedOrderedDict`` (alias ``indexed.Dict``) is fully compatible
-with ``collections.OrderedDict`` and can be used as a drop in replacement.
+with ``collections.OrderedDict`` as of Python 3.8 and can be used as a drop in replacement.
 The main difference is that key, value and item views support accessing elements by their index.